Paper Categories

 Customer Paper

-Not really a category, but we do have to allow for customers walking in with their own paper.
-Usually with the exact number of sheets they want to walk out with, but that's another subject.
+Another non-category, but we do have to allow for customers walking in with their own paper.
+Usually bought years ago and yellowing around the edges, and more often than not the exact, counted out by hand number of sheets the customer wants to walk out with, but that's another topic.
 Morning Flight will exclude the cost of the paper, but will raise the run price a little to compensate for the extra handling.

-ButtonQuantityTo specify customer paper, click the quantity button.
+ButtonQuantityTo specify Customer paper, click the quantity button, then check the box.

 CustomerPaper